Michal41/JobScrapper/README.md

 * [Technologies](#technologies)

 ## General info
 Application gathering job offers for javaScript developers in Poland and present data.
-To gather data.
 The data is collected via cron jobs run by background job runner: **sidekiq**.

 ## Technologies